 Michelle Y. Llamas strives to empower patients to take charge of their healthcare and be informed consumers.
-While writing for Drugwatch, she has had the honor of meeting and speaking with people whose lives changed forever because of the negligence of drug and device companies.
+She joined the Drugwatch team in 2012 and has had the honor of meeting and speaking with people whose lives changed forever because of the negligence of drug and device companies.
 The relationships she built with these people and their families drive her.
 She was even able to speak with renowned advocate Erin Brockovich who shared one of her pieces on her website.

 Online and print publications have published her work with Drugwatch, including the Journal of Palliative Medicine.
-She also wrote for the Harvard College Global Health Review and has appeared as a guest on a number of podcasts and radio shows in the U.S and Canada.
+The Lancet peer-reviewed medical journal also cited her research on transvaginal mesh.
+She has appeared as a guest on a number of health podcasts and radio shows in the U.S and Canada.